CaravanaCloud/up/README.md

 The following actions are exposed by the up_lib module:

 * vars: checks if environment variables are set or loadable
-* wait: execute a shell command or python function with timeout
+* wait: execute a shell command or python function with timeout and repeats
 * install: install a known package using its preferred method
 * template: process a template using envsubst or jinja2